 The Principle behind the Policies

-Our job is to save and protect dogs.
-We hope this statement elucidates the reasoning for our policies.
-To adopt these loving, tender dogs who have been through too much to ever have to go through any further difficulties, one must be prepared to make adjustments and steadfast commitments for them just as for any new family member.
-In return, you get not only affection and loyalty like none yet experienced, but you get to be part of the story of a saved life, and you help save other lives as well since every dog you adopt makes room for another to be saved from abandonment or torture.
+Our job is to save and protect dogs; this is the reason behind all of our policies.
+To adopt these tender dogs who have been through too much to ever have to go through any further difficulties, one must be prepared to make adjustments and steadfast commitments for them just as for any new family member.
+In return, you get not only affection and loyalty like none before experienced, but you get to be part of the story of a saved life, and you help save other lives as well since every dog you adopt makes room for another to be saved from abandonment or torture.
 We know of no better deal.

 Hound Sanctuary is here to help you prepare for and work with your new hound, and will be here to help if ever you need assistance with your hound; moreover, if ever you can no longer properly care for or keep your hound, you return the hound to us and we ensure that s/he is properly cared for.
 This is part of our adoption agreement.